hammy412/db-crud-app/README.md

 - Node.js
 - npm
-- MySQL server

-Make sure MySQL is running and you have credentials for a database where the app can create the `lostItems` table.
+- MongoDB (local `mongod`) or MongoDB Atlas

+If you're running MongoDB locally, make sure `mongod` is running.
+For a hosted DB you can use a MongoDB Atlas connection string.

 ## Configure the backend

-1. Create a .env file in the backend folder with the following variables (replace as needed):
+1. Create a `.env` file in the `backend` folder with the following variables (replace as needed):

 ```
-DB_HOST=localhost
-DB_USER=your_mysql_user
-DB_PASSWORD=your_mysql_password
-DB_NAME=your_database_name
+MONGO_URI=mongodb://localhost:27017/your_database_name
 PORT=5001
 ```

+If using MongoDB Atlas, set `MONGO_URI` to the full connection string Atlas provides (including credentials and DB name).

 2. Install backend dependencies and start the server: